prsolans/prsolans/README.md

 6. Visit http://fsml.staging.mergeworld.com in your browser

 ### Alternate method - MySQL Workbench
-Need to test if this method will work with large source files
+Need to test if this method will work with large source files.
+Once the database is loaded, you should be able to access the VM database using Workbench with the server IP as hostname (192.168.50.5; vagrant/vagrant) and mysql creds (localhost; root/vagrant).

 ## SSH